top of page

 Real-Time Location Systems (RTLS)

-A real-time location system (RTLS) is typically an active RF technology that can detect a tag's current location and identifier.
+A real-time location system (RTLS) is typically an active RF technology that can detect a tag's current location and its unique identifier.
 RTLS solutions are used in a variety of sectors, including, but not limited to, supply chain and logistics, health care, industrial, military, retail and recreation applications.

 RFID Alternatives